dandgerson/async-pattern/README.md

 Why did I create this rep?

 - helping restore the context of the subject as soon as possible.
-This is especialy important when you need to multitask.
+This is especialy important when you need to multitask
-- allows got access it in variety places with different gudgets
+- allows got access it in variety places with different gadgets
 - allows observing the entire structure of the subject
 - make this road-map able helps other